usnistgov/BallotDefinition/BallotDefinition_UML_Model_Documentation.md

 ![Image of AnnotatedString](BallotDefinition_UML_Model_Documentation_files/_18_0_2_6340208_1497553224568_429892_4565.svg)

 Used as a type for character strings; it adds a 32-character annotation to a character string.
+AnnotatedString is a subtype of string.

 Property  | Multiplicity | Type | Property Description
 --------- | ------------ | ---- | ---------------------